bambooom/hello-world/C/README.md

 Hello!
 ```

+### Do not use IDE
+The book said so, I will try to use vim although I'm really not good at it.

 ## Debugging intro (from ex4)
 Use `gdb` on Linux, use `lldb` on OSX.
 For more advanced tool, use `Valgrind` on Linux, use `AddressSanitizer` on OSX.